Tearsheet

 AI Analysis | Feedback

-Adrian Daws was appointed Chief Executive Officer of Hamilton Re in June 2025.
-He previously served as CEO, Hamilton Global Specialty, a position he assumed in 2020.
-Daws joined Hamilton in 2015 as Head of Specialty and Deputy Active Underwriter, and became Active Underwriter of Hamilton's Lloyd's syndicate in 2018.
-He has over 25 years of experience in the insurance and reinsurance industry.
+Adrian Daws became Chief Executive Officer of Hamilton Re, based in Bermuda, effective January 1, 2026.
+He previously served as CEO of Hamilton Global Specialty since 2020.
+Daws joined Hamilton in 2015 as Head of Specialty and Deputy Active Underwriter, and later became Active Underwriter for the company's Lloyd’s syndicate in 2018.
+He has over 25 years of industry experience in insurance and reinsurance.

-Alex Baker was appointed Chief Executive Officer of Hamilton Global Specialty in June 2025.
-Prior to this role, he was the Group Chief Risk Officer, a position he held since 2022.
-Baker joined Hamilton in 2016, initially serving as Chief Risk Officer and Chief Actuary at Hamilton Global Specialty before his promotion to the groupwide role.
-He has over 25 years of experience in the insurance industry.
+Alex Baker was appointed Chief Executive Officer of Hamilton Global Specialty in London, succeeding Adrian Daws, effective January 1, 2026.
+Prior to this, he served as Group Chief Risk Officer since 2022.
+Baker joined Hamilton in 2016 and previously held roles as Chief Risk Officer and Chief Actuary at Hamilton Global Specialty.
+He brings more than 25 years of experience in the insurance industry.

 AI Analysis | Feedback